ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a regional file share without a mount target from the CLI
 {: #fs-create-regional-share-cli}

-Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.

 The following example shows how to create 40-GB regional file share with 125 Mbps bandwidth.
 This file share is created with provider-managed encryption.
 The file share is created in the region that you selected when you logged in, no location selection is required.

 ```sh